Ax8457/WriteUPs/SIGINT_PWNED_Qualifiers2026/2Faing_Out/README.md

 ## The exploit: Race condition to reset admin password

-<p aling="justify"> To solve the challenge the idea is to trigger admin rester password process and to find a way to get the token to successfuly reset his password and impersonate him at login.
-The weakness actually lies in the fact that token are generated and differentiated based on time shifting :
+<p aling="justify">To solve the challenge the idea is to trigger admin rester password process and to find a way to get the token to successfuly reset his password and impersonate him at login.
+The weakness actually lies in the fact that token are generated and differentiated based on time shifting :</p>

 ````javascript
     const token = crypto.createHash('sha256')